 By the same logic, it’s easier to sell to people who are already interested in buying, instead of starting with the clueless.
 And to target these people, you need bottom of the funnel content.

-Not only you’ll start making money sooner, but you’ll instill everyone with the confidence needed to justify creating more content, in order to cover all 3 stages of the content funnel: bottom, middle and top.
+Not only you’ll start making money sooner, but you’ll instill everyone with the confidence needed to justify creating more content, in order to cover all the three stages of the content funnel: bottom, middle and top.

-There are several different types of content you can create which fall under the umbrella of bottom funnel content.
+As you can see, there are several different types of content you can create that fall under the umbrella of bottom funnel content.

-Depending on the nature of our business, all these forms of bottom of the funnel content could be essential to engage and turn leads into buyers.
+Depending on the nature of our business, all these forms of bottom-of-the-funnel content could be essential to engage and turn leads into buyers.
+Let’s take a closer look:

 Writing a case study involves reaching out to your happy customers and requesting them to collaborate on creating a story around their success.
 A good case study clearly outlines: